 Blue Angels Cockpit

-Crew Chief: Bill Greene
+Crew Chief: Robert Lanyon

-With approval from the Blue Angel team (it is unknown at this writing if it actually was flown by the "Blues") the simulator was painted in the color's of the Navy's official flight demo team and it hit the road with the Navy recruiting teams on the West Coast.
-The Navy even brought it to our "Wings Over Wine Country" Air Show in the late 90's.
-Talking with the staff on hand that weekend, we were told that the this simulator was soon to be retired, as the F-4 was no longer on active service with the Navy.
+With approval from the Blue Angels team (it is unknown at this writing if the plane it came from was actually flown by the "Blues") the simulator was painted in Blue Angel colors (the Blue Angels are the Navy's official flight demo team) and it hit the road with Navy recruiting teams on the West Coast.
+The Navy even brought it to our Wings Over Wine Country Air Show in the late '90's.
+Talking with the staff on hand that weekend, we were told that the simulator was soon to be retired, as the F-4 was no longer on active service with the Navy.